Kautenburger-IT/Outlook-Contactsync/README.md

-# Microsoft Graph Outlook contact sync
+# Microsoft Graph Outlook Contact Sync

 This is a Powershell script to synchronize contacts saved in Outlook from one Microsoft Exchange account to another by using a Microsoft Graph application